georgehua/covid19-research-paper-topic-modeling/README.md

-**The goal of this project is to reveal the latent topics from the massive amount of papers, and build a program that allows the user to search article title, then the system can return the most relevant research papers (along with their confidence score) in the dataset.**
+**The goal of this project is to reveal the topics from the massive amount of papers, and build a program that allows the user to search article title, then returns the most relevant research papers (along with their confidence score) from the dataset.**

 **Analysis Pathway:**

 1. EDA & Data Preprocessing
-2. Modeling approach 1: TF-IDF + PCA to create features -> K-means to find clusters -> LDA on each cluster to reveal topics
+2. Modeling approach 1: TF-IDF + PCA to create features -> K-means to find clusters -> Most frequent words on each cluster to reveal topics
 3. Modeling approach 2: Topic Model directly used on the whole dataset, topic model experimented:
    1. Latent Dirichlet Allocation (LDA)
    2. (HDP)
-   3. (NFM)
 4. Performance Evaluation
 5. Presenting results